AlfBerht/AlfBerht/README.md

 - It’s important that a game is driven by a meaningful idea, not just produced for the sake of it.
 - A company that grows by inspiring and supporting its team, rather than through pressure.
 - Sponsored learning or training would be a strong advantage.
-- Relocation support and sponsorship, if needed.
+- Relocation support and sponsorship opportunities welcomed.

 Work Environment: